School Waste Reduction

 Sample Policies and Procedures

-- Resolution Establishing a Green Procurement and Sustainable Procedures Policy for Berkeley Schools (PDF, 161 KB) by the Berkeley Unified School District supports the District’s comprehensive green procurement and sustainable practices.
-(Alameda County)
+- Resolution Establishing a Green Procurement and Sustainable Procedures Policy for Berkeley Schools (PDF, 157 KB) by the Berkeley Unified School District.

 When your environmental policy is adopted, publicize it widely throughout your school district.
 Communicate the policy to students and parents by sending home a notice that references related program information in student/parent handbooks.

-- The San Diego Unified School District Recycling Program Handbook is a step-by-step guide to help schools begin or improve campus recycling programs, including sample announcements and letters to parents and outside organizations using the school facilities.
+- The San Diego Unified School District Recycling Program Handbook (PDF, 3 MB) is a step-by-step guide to help schools begin or improve campus recycling programs, including sample announcements and letters to parents and outside organizations using the school facilities.
 (San Diego County)